aomlomics/AOML_eDNA_Sampling_Protocol_Sterivex_Beads/protocol_sampling_sterivex_beads.md

 - Product Name and Model: Provide the official name of the product.
 - Manufacturer: Provide the name of the manufacturer of the product.
 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
-- Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.
+- Remark: For example, some of the consumables may need to be sterilized, some commercial solutions may need to be diluted or shielded from light during the operating procedure.

 ## STANDARD OPERATING PROCEDURE

-### Protocol
+### Sampling Protocol

+#### Preparing Sterivex Filters

+1. Wearing gloves, prepare the Sterivex filters by carefully adding 1 tube of Zymo ZR BashingBeads.
+It is recommended to cut off the top half of a 1000 uL tip and place it into the top of the Sterivex filter to act as a funnel while pouring beads into the Sterivex.
+2. Label each Sterivex filter with a pre-printed sticker.

-### Sampling
+#### Preparing Sampling Equipment

-Preparation

 1. Prepare a 1:20 dilution bleach solution by mixing 1 part household bleach (5-9% sodium hypochlorite) with DI water and storing in an 8 L carboy.
-2. Wearing gloves, prepare the Sterivex filters by carefully adding 1 tube of Zymo ZR BashingBeads.
-It is recommended to cut off the top half of a 1000 uL tip and place it into the top of the Sterivex filter to act as a funnel while pouring beads into the Sterivex.
-3. Label each Sterivex filter with a pre-printed sticker.
-4. Attach hose-barb adapter to one end of peristaltic pump tubing.
+2. Attach hose-barb adapter to one end of peristaltic pump tubing.
-5. Attach serological pipette to other end of peristaltic pump tubing.
+3. Attach serological pipette to other end of peristaltic pump tubing.
-6. Sterilize 60 mL syringe with 1:20 dilution bleach solution.
+4. Sterilize 60 mL syringe with 1:20 dilution bleach solution.

-Sampling

-1. Rinse 20-L carboy 2 times with ~100 mL of sample water (200 mL total)
+5. Rinse 20-L carboy 2 times with ~100 mL of sample water (200 mL total)
-2. Wearing gloves, collect water from the flow-through system (or Niskin bottles) into 20-L carboy.
+6. Wearing gloves, collect water from the flow-through system (or Niskin bottles) into 20-L carboy.
-3. Place serological pipettes into bag(s) or bottle(s), ensuring the other end of the tubing (with hose-barb) is flowing into the graduated cyclinders.
+7. Place serological pipettes into bag(s) or bottle(s), ensuring the other end of the tubing (with hose-barb) is flowing into the graduated cylinders.
-4. Turn on the pump and run ~100 mL of seawater to prime the tubing.
+8. Turn on the pump and run ~100 mL of seawater to prime the tubing.
-5. Run the pump at 100-150 rpm.
+9. Run the pump at 100-150 rpm.
-6. Pause the pump and discard water.
+10. Pause the pump and discard water.

-Filtration
+#### Sample Filtration

 1. Attach the Sterivex filter input to the hose-barb that is already attached to the tubing outflow.
 The filter should screw on tightly.
 Avoid handling Sterivex filter input or output ends.
-2. Run the pump and filter seawater until ~8 L has been filtered, measured using the graduated cyclinders or another container.
+2. Run the pump and filter seawater until ~8 L has been filtered, measured using the graduated cylinders or another container.
-3. On the log sheet, record the date, time, latitute, longitude, volume filtered and any notes about the sample.
+3. On the log sheet, record the date, time, latitude, longitude, volume filtered and any notes about the sample.
 This information should be entered into an Excel spreadsheet every few days to maintain a digital copy in addition to the paper copy.
 4. Pause pump and open pump head valves to release pressure.
 5. Unscrew and remove Sterivex filters from the hose-barb adapters.
 6. Gently remove any excess seawater from the filters using a sterilized 60 mL syringe.
 7. Cap the bottom end (outlet) of the Sterivex filter with a female luer-lock cap.
 8. In between filtering different water samples, rinse out the tubing with 1:20 dilution bleach solution, followed by DI water.
 Then proceed with the next volume of seawater.

-Sample preservation
+#### Sample Preservation

 1. Using a P1000 (1000 uL pipette), gently add 1000 uL of DNA/RNA Shield preservative into the Sterivex.
 2. Cap the top end (inlet) of the Sterivex with a male luer-lock cap.

-Storage
+#### Storage

 1. Freeze at ≤ –20 °C until extraction.

-Post-Sampling
+#### Post-Sampling

 1. Return the bottle of DNA/RNA Shield to a refrigerator to reduce contamination.
 2. Run ~1 L of 5% bleach through the lines to clean pump tubing.
 Repeat with ~1 L of deionized water.
 3. Rinse the 20 L collection carboy 3 times with ~0.5 L DI water (1.5 L total) after sampling.